snonux/gogios/README.md

 * Install Gogios on both servers following the compilation and installation instructions provided earlier.
 * Install the NRPE server (out of scope for this document) and plugin on both servers.
 This plugin allows you to execute Nagios check scripts on remote hosts.
 * Configure Gogios on both servers to monitor each other using the NRPE plugin.
 Add a check to the Gogios configuration file (`/etc/gogios.json`) on both servers that uses the NRPE plugin to execute a check script on the other server.
 For example, if you have Server A and Server B, the configuration on Server A should include a check for Server B, and vice versa.
 * Set up alternate cron intervals on both servers.
 Configure the cron job on Server A to run Gogios at minutes 0, 10, 20, ..., and on Server B to run at minutes 5, 15, 25, ...
 This will ensure that if one server goes down, the other server will continue monitoring and sending notifications.
+* Gogios doesn't support clustering.
+So it means, when both servers are up, unhandled alerts will be notified via E-Mail twice; From each server once.
+That's the trade-off for simplicity.

 # But why?